 The patient’s immunization record, along with disease diagnoses, can appear on the Patient Visit Summary report, the Health Information Summary report, and on the patient’s school form.

 Immunizations and diseases can also be sent to your state’s immunization registry.
+Contact PCC Support for help configuring where and how immunizations and diseases appear in your PCC system.

 Print an Immunization School Form in PCC EHR